carsonwlee/HJ_Lift_Calculator/README.md

 ## Features
 - Calculate Minimum Flying Speed based on landing weight
 - Determine VREF (Reference Speed) for approach
-- Account for wind corrections in approach speed
+- Account for additional speed a pilot may add to VREF
 - Visualize lift increases through an interactive chart
 - Real-time calculations and updates